 - They don’t always work.
 Sometimes you will just see a little fur on the trap.

-- In my opinion, this is not a humane way to get rid of mice.
+- In my opinion, this is not a humane method of killing rodents.
 The glue doesn’t kill the mouse, it just works to keep the mouse stuck on the pad, then the mouse will slowly die since it has no access to food or water.

 - Looking for a long-term efficient solution & don’t mind putting out a little more cash initially?
 Get the Electric Mouse Traps.